Overcoming Faulty Thinking

 Often, the primary avenue for seeking relief falls into the category of denial.
 A brokenhearted woman refuses to believe the relationship is over, even if the man shows little to no interest.

 The thought of her ex-boyfriend sharing similar experiences with another increases her efforts to win back his affections.
 It can cause the brokenhearted woman to compromise her standards, even finding herself acting obsessively.
 "It’s because I love him," she declares, justifying her behavior as an act of true love.
-She waits and waits, holding out hope of reconciliation.
+She feels desperately stuck, holding out hope of reconciliation.

 If you are reading this while currently in a season of heartbreak, you probably can relate to some of the anguish described.
 You must know that you are not alone.
-This is a very real heartache, and it requires supernatural strength and wisdom from the Lord to get through it.
+This is a very real heartache, and it requires supernatural strength and wisdom from the Lord to get through.

 Understanding A Broken Heart